GrahamDumpleton/mod_wsgi/docs/configuration-directives/WSGIDaemonProcess.rst

     where your code is I/O bound.
 If you code is CPU bound, you are better of using at most 3 to 5 threads per process and using more processes.

+    If you set the number of threads to 0 you will enable a special mode intended for using a daemon process to run a managed set of processes.
+    You will need to use ``WSGIImportScript`` to pre-load a Python script into the main application group specified by ``%{GLOBAL}`` where the script runs a never ending task, or does an exec to run an external program.
+If the script or external program exits, the process is shutdown and replaced with a new one.
+For the case of using a Python script to run a never ending task, a ``SystemExit`` exception will be injected when a signal is received to shutdown the process.
+You can use ``signal.signal()`` to register a signal handler for ``SIGTERM`` if needing to run special actions before then exiting the process using ``sys.exit()``, or to signal your own threads to exit any processing so you can shutdown in an orderly manner.

 **display-name=value**
     Defines a different name to show for the daemon process when using the ``ps`` command to list processes.
 If the value is ``%{GROUP}`` then the